gpreisser/adiabaticqaoa/README.md

 # adiabaticqaoa
 Will upload both pluto notebook and just conventional .jl code file with functions

-pluto notebook should be more didactic including equations and plots
+pluto notebook (plutoqaoa.jl) should be more didactic including equations and plots

-jl file will be only code with essential functions
+jl (adiabaticqaoa.jl) file will be only code with essential functions